-- I toasted some coconut which is really easy to do–just put the amount of coconut you would like in a large skillet and cook it on medium heat, stirring constantly until coconut is as “toasted” as you like.
+- Then I toasted some coconut which is really easy to do–just put the amount of coconut you would like in a large skillet and cook it over medium heat, stirring constantly until coconut is as “toasted” as you like.
 It only takes a few minutes.

-- Layer the bottom of the bowl with half the cake, torn up in bite size pieces (just like it is pictured above)
+- Layer the bottom of the bowl with half the cake, torn up into bite size pieces (just like it is pictured above)

 - Next layer half of the coconut cream pudding

 - Next layer half of the cool whip mixture.

 - Then add half of the toasted coconut

 - I topped it with some chocolate shavings and toasted coconut

 I told my husband I had made a dessert for him.
 His response was, “Yeah, I’ll try it.”

 Well, he did try it…and then he inhaled it!!